-The term “quinism” may seem new, but no doubt the symptoms of mefloquine poisoning are all too familiar: Tinnitus.
+The term “quinism” may seem new, but the symptoms of poisoning by mefloquine (previously marketed as Lariam®), tafenoquine (marketed as Krintafel® and Arakoda™), and related quinoline drugs are all too familiar: Tinnitus.
 Dizziness.
 Vertigo.
 Paresthesias.
 Visual disturbances.
+Gastroesophageal and intestinal problems.
 Nightmares.
 Insomnia.
+Sleep apnea.
 Anxiety.
+Agoraphobia.
+Paranoia.
 Cognitive dysfunction.
 Depression.
 Personality change.
 Suicidal thoughts.